 I promised I would review them when I had time to finish the majority of products I was sent.
 Since I finished the amino acids last week, the timing was perfect to review them now.
 I believe some of the products helped me recover quicker from runs so I wanted to include the review in my monthly recap.

-It isn’t a secret that the amino acid powder is my favorite (Called complete amino).
 During December I used the Complete Amono after each run.
 I mixed it into whatever I was consuming post run.
 I added it to pancakes, oatmeal and even milk.
 I think my favorite method was actually just adding it to a glass of milk.
 I set a goal to have the complete amino after each run and I made that goal.
 Like running, consistency is key.
 It’s hard to review a product without using it consistently for a while.
 Honestly, I believe it helped me recover from runs faster.

 The complete amino does not have an unusual taste (the fruit punch is what I like) so it isn’t gross to actually consume.